 The White Paper below is a copy of the 6th Annual Benchmark Study on Privacy & Security of Healthcare Data published by the Ponemon Institute, LLC.

+Data Breaches Cost to Healthcare ~ $6.2 Billion.
+Despite increased frequency of data breaches many organizations lack the money and resources to manage.
 While the information is generated around the Healthcare Industry, many findings could apply to Industries in general.
 Certainly, any industry handling sensitive Healthcare Information (i.e., Nonprofits).
 Of particular note in the key findings below are points 10 & 11 regarding use of outside Third Parties after the fact.
 Cyber Policies provide access to these services as a part of coverage terms.
 Organizations do not want to be negotiating these services at the time of most need.